-Combine the dried porcini mushrooms and chicken stock
+Combine the dried porcini mushrooms

 in a small saucepan.
 Bring the mixture to a boil, then turn the heat off and let sit for 10 to 15 minutes.
 Pull the mushrooms out of the liquid, reserving the stock, letting any grit from the mushrooms settle to the bottom of the saucepan.
 Slice the mushrooms into strips and set aside.